 The invention contemplates, in at least one presently preferred embodiment, a method and device for merging or superimposing the reflection of a two dimensional tomographic image of the interior of a target object with the normal human vision view of the outside of that same target object.
 This methodology may be used in any application where viewing the interior of an object is desired, and the methodology is not limited to any particular industry or application.
+In some embodiments, the present invention is applied to medical procedures where an in situ image of tissue provides valuable information for the medical practitioner.
+In other embodiments, the present invention may be used to image the interior of an industrial device and provide valuable information about the relative positioning of parts within the devices.
+In still other embodiments, the present invention may be used to image the interior of a mine, artillery shell, or other munition whose deactivation is desired.
 The interior image is preferably captured by any real-time imaging modality, where real-time does not necessarily indicate near-instantaneous display, but only that the target object has not moved significantly since the scanning was performed.
-One such real-time imaging modality is ultrasound.
+Examples of real-time imaging modalities include ultrasound, radar, LIDAR, and SONAR.

 Although this methodology and device can be used across many different fields of endeavor, the present invention may find particular applicability in the medical field.
-Because unwarranted or excessive intrusion into the interior portions of a human body may cause damage, infection, or other unwanted effects, these intrusions should be limited in both the number of instances and the scope of the intrusion.
+Because unwarranted or excessive intrusion into the interior portions of a human body may cause damage, infection, or other 10 unwanted effects, these intrusions should be limited in both the number of instances and the scope of the intrusion.
 As such, it is preferable to perform subcutaneous procedures with at least some direct sighting of the interior of the patient.
-Because the medical device applications may be particularly useful, the present invention will be described with reference to such a medical device, but this exemplary disclosure should not limit the scope of the present invention/" to any particular industry or use.
+Because the medical device applications may be particularly 15 useful, the present invention will be described with reference to such a medical device, but this exemplary disclosure should not limit the scope of this patent to any particular industry or use.

-FIG. 1 shows an isometric view of a presently preferred embodiment of an imaging device 10 utilizing a two dimensional (2D) ultrasound transducer 12 capable of taking a B-Mode image slice 14 of a target object 16.
+FIG. 1 shows an isometric view of a presently preferred 20 embodiment of an imaging device 10 utilizing a two dimensional (2D) ultrasound transducer 12 capable of taking a B-Mode image slice 14 of a target object 16.
 In FIG. 1, there is a two dimensional ultrasound transducer 12 fixedly attached to a rigid frame 18.
-This transducer 12 is preferably a conventional ultrasound transducer that captures a "sonic" 10 tomographic image slice 14 of the interior portion of the target object 16 (in this case a human patient).
+This transducer 12 is preferably 25 a conventional ultrasound transducer that captures a "sonic" tomographic image slice 14 of the interior portion of the target object 16 (in this case a human patient).

-Extending vertically from the middle region of the rigid frame 18 is a half-silvered mirror or other semi-transparent, semi-reflective, material 20.
-The half-silvered mirror 20 15 allows a user 22 (e.g., a doctor) to look through the mirror 20 at a target object 16 (e.g., a patient) located on the other side of the mirror 20 at the same time that a second image 24 is reflected on the front surface of the mirror (at 28).
-In this way, the direct target object image 26 and the reflected tomographic image 24 can be combined (image line 30) in the field of view of the user 22.
+Extending vertically from the middle region of the rigid frame 18 is a half-silvered mirror or other semi-transparent, 30 semi-reflective, material 20.
+The half-silvered mirror 20 allows a user 22 (e.g., a doctor) to look through the mirror 20 at a target object 16 (e.g., a patient) located on the other side of the mirror 20 at the same time that a second image 24 is reflected on the front surface of the mirror (at 28).
+In this way, 35 the direct target object image 26 and the reflected tomographic image 24 can be combined (image line 30) in the field of view of the user 22.